FIBERS, An ongoing collection of various fiber art projects and commissions.

-Vein Blanket, 2017, two-colour wool.
-This work was purchased by an artist and collector.
+Wagner Vein Blanket, 2017, two-colour wool.
+Purchased by an artist & collector.

 Keeping warm.
 The relationship between the mind and the body can be most directly understood by experience.
 As feeling and sensation are subjective, individual territory, the Vein Blanket uses colours to visualise pathways in which circulation travels around the body.
 The weight of this blanket makes carrying and transport something considered, to not take lightly.
 As the body and its contents and discontents worth weighing.
 The warmth of this blanket, producing a by-the-fire experience in the frigid Norwegian winters.